Hidden fees uncovered: A small business guide to understanding payment processor fees

 Share:

-It’s common for small businesses to overlook certain transactions — and not to no effect.
+It’s common for small businesses to overlook certain payment processor fees— and not to no effect.
 These costs can add up and ultimately hinder businesses' ability to be profitable.

 What exactly are these often overlooked costs, and what can you do to reduce them?
-Read on as we cover these topics and key information on hidden transaction costs.
+Read on as we cover these topics and key information on hidden fees in payment processing.

 Running a small business means dealing with a range of expenses, some of which remain hidden until they start to affect your profits.
-Transaction fees are a significant part of these costs, and if not managed properly, they can chip away at your margins.
+Hidden fees and credit card processing fees are a significant part of these costs, and if not managed properly, they can chip away at your margins.

-To stay profitable, you need to understand and effectively handle these fees.
-Below, we break down five hidden transaction fees that every small business owner should know about.
+To stay profitable, you need to understand and effectively handle these payment processor fees.
+Below, we break down five hidden fees that every small business owner should know about.

 1. Interchange differential or non-qualified surcharges